filecoin-project/lotus/README.md

    cd lotus/
    ```

-Note: The default branch `master` is the dev branch where the latest new features, bug fixes and improvement are in.
+Note: The default branch `master` is the dev branch where the latest new features, bug fixes and improvements are in.
 However, if you want to run lotus on Filecoin mainnet and want to run a production-ready lotus, get the latest release[ here](https://github.com/filecoin-project/lotus/releases).

 2. To join mainnet, checkout the [latest release](https://github.com/filecoin-project/lotus/releases).